lucasaug/rust-web/README.md

 RUST_LOG=debug cargo run
 ```

 The server will be listening on port 8080.
+You can access `http://localhost:8080/` to get an overview of the built-in sample pages.

 ## Usage

 The static files are stored in the `public_html` folder and will be served at the root of the domain.
-The CGI executables are stored in the `cgi-bin` folder and will be server at the `/cgi-bin/` path of the domain.
-The user running the server binary should have execution permissions for the files in this folder (otherwise an HTTP 500 error will be returned).
+The CGI executables are stored in the `cgi-bin` folder and will be served at the `/cgi-bin/` path of the domain.
+The user running the server binary should have execution permissions for the files in this folder (otherwise a **500 Internal Server Error** will be returned).
 The server will listen on port 8080 by default.
 All these parameters can be changed by changing the corresponding constants in the `src/main.rs` file.

 See the files in the `cgi-bin` for some examples on how to write a CGI program.